Business Can Change the World

 - We want to help both business practitioners and those who minister to them wrestle with the question of how to serve God through business.

 - We seek to inspire, encourage, and equip the business community in Seattle, across the United States, and around the world.

 Shortly after the arrival of Jeff Van Duzer as dean in 2001, the School of Business, Government, and Economics at Seattle Pacific University set out with the idea that Christian theology is relevant to business practice and scholarship, and that business can be a force for great good in the world.
-The result was the launch of the Center for Integrity in Business (CIB).
+The result was the launch of the Center for Faithful Business (originally named the Center for Integrity in Business).

-CIB’s first director, Al Erisman, started in 2004.
-During Erisman’s tenure, Ethix magazine came under the auspices of CIB, SBGE developed its signature philosophy, “Another Way of Doing Business,” and CIB hosted a summit for business practitioners titled “Bridging Sunday and Monday.”
+CFB’s first director, Al Erisman, started in 2004.
+During Erisman’s tenure, Ethix magazine came under the auspices of CFB, SBGE developed its signature philosophy, “Another Way of Doing Business,” and CFB hosted a summit for business practitioners titled “Bridging Sunday and Monday.”